Sony A6300 Review

 The reason for the improvement is that Sony has worked to resolve one of the main bugbears of the electronic viewfinder.
 Traditionally, EVFs are frowned on by sports shooters because what you're seeing between frames captured in a high-speed burst isn't a live view of your subject, but rather the image that was just captured.
 That means there's a lag between the action in the real world and what you see through the viewfinder.
 That remains true for the Sony A6300 at its maximum burst capture rate, but not when you drop the rate to eight fps.

 At this somewhat-reduced rate, the camera shows a real live view feed, punctuated by a series of brief blackouts as each frame is captured.
 This is akin to what you'd see with a traditional DSLR, which must also have a viewfinder blackout every time the mirror is raised to allow light to reach the image sensor, and so it makes shooting with the A6300 much more DSLR-like.
-Of course, we've yet to properly test a production-level camera, but from our hands-on time with a pre-production model this new function did seem to make it much easier to track moving subjects.
+And our reviewer found this new function really did make it much easier to track moving subjects.

 The Sony 6300 viewfinder is much sharper and (optionally) faster, too